 As an added plus, it’s right around the corner from where we were staying.
 Fat Matt’s also features live Blues every night, but we were just a little late to catch it; the band was packing its gear as we were ordering.

 I never even tasted the sides I chose, mac & cheese & coleslaw.
-We did get a Brunswick Stew after we were done, a stocky vegetable & bean-rich type of soup.
+Brunswick Stew, a stocky vegetable & bean-rich type of soup, rounded out the meal.

 I’m going to make the case that if you check out Fat Matt’s Rib Shack, you at least get a 1/4 chicken or Bird, as they call it.
 It was moist and smokey, aka it was right on point.